-The Council is undertaking an effort to provide local governments with economic information and technical assistance.
+The Met Council is undertaking an effort to provide local governments with economic information and technical assistance.
 The goal is to give communities more insight into what drives the region’s economy and their local economy.
-Communities may elect—but will not be required—to incorporate this information into local comprehensive plans.
+Communities may elect — but will not be required — to incorporate this information into local comprehensive plans.

-It’s one way the Council is working with our partners to help the region compete in the global economy.
+It’s one way we are working with our partners to help the region compete in the global economy.

 New data for local governments